Counterexamples in Involutions of Azumaya Algebras: Introduction

+\benw{added material}\uriyaf{Edited this remark.} \begin{remark} The discussion so far concerns Azumaya algebras \textit{per se} rather than their Brauer classes, but in fact if $(A,\sigma), (A', \sigma')$ are two Azumaya algebras with $\lambda$-involution over $R$, and if $A$ and $A'$ are Brauer-equivalent, then $ \sigma $ is extraordinary (resp.\ semiordinary) if and only if $ \sigma' $ is: see Proposition \ref{pr:supportExtraordinaryIsBrauerInv}.
+On the other hand, it may happen that $\sigma$ is ordinary and $\sigma'$ is not; see Remark~\ref{rm:ordinaryBreq}(ii). \end{remark} \benw{end of added material}

+\uriyaf{being of change. the original paragraph is commented out.} In order to present our next main result, we recall the concept of coarse type of $(A,\sigma)$ from \cite[\S 5.2]{First2020}.
+Let $Z$ denote the scheme-theoretically fixed locus of $\lambda^*:\Spec R\to \Spec R$; see Section~\ref{sec:CT} for its definition.
+Then $Z$ is a closed subscheme of $\Spec R$, and $\lambda^*$ restricts to the identity on $Z$.
+Moreover, writing $A_Z$ for the restriction of $A$ to $Z$, the involution $\sigma$ restricts to an involution of the first kind $\sigma_Z:A_Z\to A_Z$.
+The scheme $Z$ is therefore the disjoint union of two closed subsets, $Z=Z_{\orth}\cup Z_{\symp}$, such that $\sigma$ is orthogonal when restricted to $Z_{\orth}$ and symplectic when restricted to $Z_{\symp}$.
+This information can be neatly packed into a continuous section $c_\sigma:Z\to\{\pm1\}$ taking the value $1$ on $Z_{\orth}$ and $-1$ on $Z_{\symp}$; we call $c_\sigma$ the \emph{coarse type} of $\sigma$.

+Two Azumaya algebras with $\lambda$-involution of the same degree over $R$ have the same coarse type if and only if they are locally isomorphic (\cite[Prop.~5.32]{First2020}).
+Moreover, the coarse type of an involution determines whether the involution is ordinary, semiordinary, or extraordinary (\cite[Thm.~6.19]{First2020}).

-In addition to that, in Theorem~\ref{thm:unrealizableCoarseType}, we give an example of an \emph{unrealizable coarse type}, solving \cite[Problem 6.24]{First2020}.
-In more detail, if $A$ is an Azumaya algebra with $\lambda$-involution $\sigma$ over $R$, then the coarse type of $\sigma$ (defined in Section \ref{sec:CT}) is a locally constant function $c_\sigma$ from the locus $Z$ of points in $\Spec R$ scheme-theoretically fixed by $\lambda$ to $\{\pm 1\}$\uriyaf{ I prefer to avoid using $(\Spec R)^\lambda$, because it means something very different from $R^\lambda$, which corresponds to $(\Spec R)/C_2$. }\benw{Ok, if you prefer.
-This is good too.}.
-The value of $c_\sigma$ at a point $p$ is $+1$ if $\sigma$ is an orthogonal involution at $p$ (see Section~\ref{sec:fields}) and is $-1$ if $\sigma$ is symplectic at $p$.
-Two Azumaya algebras with involution have the same coarse type if and only if they are locally isomorphic (\cite[Prop.~5.32]{First2020}), so that it might be hoped that the local isomorphism classes of Azumaya algebras with $\lambda$-involution correspond precisely to the locally constant functions $c: Z \to \{+1, -1\}$.
-We show that this is not the case by giving examples of rings with involution $(R,\lambda)$ for which $Z$ is disconnected, but for which any Azumaya $R$-algebra $A$ with $\lambda$-involution is of constant coarse type.
+One might hope that every locally constant function $c: Z \to \{+1, -1\}$ is the coarse type of some $\lambda$-involution, and thus the class of Azumaya algebras with $\lambda$-involution up to local isomorphism and passing to matrices\uriyaf{This was missing in the original phrasing.}\benw{needs work} is in bijection with the locally constant functions $c: Z \to \{+1, -1\}$.
+However, in Theorem~\ref{thm:unrealizableCoarseType}, we show that this is not the case by giving examples of rings with involution $(R,\lambda)$ for which $Z$ is disconnected, but for which any Azumaya $R$-algebra with $\lambda$-involution is of constant coarse type.
+This answers \cite[Problem 6.24]{First2020}. \uriyaf{end of change.}